MrKrishnaAgarwal/30DaysOfCode/README.md

 * You must be able to write code in a language of your choice.
 * You must be able to write code that is readable and maintainable.
-* You must be able to write code that is efficient and performant.
-* You must be able to write code that is maintainable and scalable.
-* You must be able to write code that is testable.

 Run the below command to complete the requirements of this repo: